amitaiassaf/B-cell-Immunodominance-Hierarchies/README.md

 <img src="/Images/GC_scheme_1.jpg" width="600">

-Based on this simulation, we can estimate the fraction of memory B cells against different surface residues - these are the B cell immunodominance maps (estimating from a simulation) of HA
+Based on this simulation, we can estimate the fraction of memory B cells against different surface residues - these are the B cell immunodominance maps (estimating from a simulation) of HA.
+The conserved part on the stem is outlines in yellow.
+Vaccination with the virus elicits very little response against this part

 <img src="/Images/B_cell_immuno_virus.jpg" width="800">

 You can download pdb files to illustrating the immunodominance maps of HA [Here](https://github.com/amitaiassaf/B-cell-Immunodominance-Hierarchies/tree/master/ImmunodominanceMapsHA)